Blogs

 Through its multi-disciplinary MBA programme, the university aims at equipping its students with world-class knowledge and skills to help them become business ready.

-Additionally, Centers of Excellence and state-of-the-art Labs were set up on the BMU campus by Siemens, Intel, Shell, IBM.
+Additionally, Centers of Excellence and state-of-the-art Labs were set up on the BMU campus by Siemens, Intel, Shell, and IBM.

 Type of MBAs offered by BMU